 - People who experience sustained involvement in the arts are overwhelmingly more likely as adults to found successful companies, publish important articles, and patent new inventions.

-- U.S. employers rate creativity and innovation among the top skills that they seek and that will only increase in importance in the coming years, ranking it among the top challenges facing CEOs.
+- U.S. employers rate creativity and innovation among the top skills that they seek and this need will only increase in importance in the coming years.

 - The arts make you smarter.